February 14, 2025

 Don’t let inefficient processes slow you down.
 Upgrade to the best spend management software.

 Ramp is a spend management platform that seamlessly integrates with various tech stacks.
-The platform has been integral in managing my company cards, bill payments via an automated clearing house (ACH), and travel expenses.
-It handles all of these functions with ease, making it a huge time-saver.
+It has been integral to vendor relations teams of all sizes in managing company cards, travel expenses, and bill payments via an automated clearing house (ACH).

-One of the most impressive aspects of Ramp was how it automates the accounts payable (AP) process.
-I could forward bills directly from my email inbox or upload them directly into the platform.
+One of the most impressive aspects of Ramp is how it automates the accounts payable (AP) process.
+I observed how users could forward bills directly from an email inbox or upload them directly into the platform.

 The AI-driven automation was incredibly accurate in reading the bills and auto-filling the details, saving a lot of manual entry.
-This feature drastically cut down on the time spent entering data, reducing both the chance for errors and the workload.
+I believe this feature could drastically cut down on the time spent entering data, reducing both the chance for errors and the workload.

-Using virtual cards through Ramp made payments easier and safer.
-One time, when Ramp noticed suspicious activity on a virtual card, it immediately sent me an alert.
-This meant I didn’t have to worry about canceling a physical card or dealing with the usual complications of fraud.
+I also discovered from various reviews that using virtual cards through Ramp makes payments easier and safer.
+One time, when Ramp noticed suspicious activity on a virtual card, it immediately sent a team member an alert.
+This meant stakeholders didn’t have to worry about canceling a physical card or dealing with the usual complications of fraud.
+According to G2 Data, 94% of users praised Ramp for sending such automatic reminders.

-The hierarchical authorization system within Ramp was also a big plus.
-The flexibility to submit receipts on the spot or automatically submit them via Gmail or Amazon made it incredibly easy for me to manage transactions.
-Moreover, the option to code receipts directly into General Ledger on the fly helped eliminate accounting delays, ensuring that everything was updated in real time.
+The best part?
+The hierarchical authorization system within Ramp.
+The flexibility to submit receipts on the spot or automatically submit them via Gmail or Amazon makes it incredibly easy for teams to manage transactions.
+Moreover, I noticed that the option to code receipts directly into the General Ledger on the fly helped eliminate accounting delays, ensuring that everything was updated in real time.

-However, during my testing, I noticed a few areas for improvement.
-One of the main things I felt was missing was a built-in sync dashboard.
-I wished there was a more centralized view that would display the sync status of AP, reimbursement, and credit card transactions with the accounting system.
+However, during my evaluation, I noticed a few areas for improvement.
+One key thing I felt was missing was a built-in sync dashboard.
+Many G2 reviewers also wished for a more centralized view that would display the sync status of AP, reimbursement, and credit card transactions with the accounting system.

-Another issue I encountered was the short period between the charge and payment date.
-All payments are processed on the same date, whether the charge was made recently or 30 days ago.
-This can be a bit limiting, especially compared to our other credit cards, which offer a longer float.
+Another aspect I observed is that the platform has a short period between charge and payment date.
+All payments are processed on the same date, whether the charge was made recently or 30 days ago, which can feel a bit limiting compared to other credit cards that offer a longer float.

 - Ramp Review, Richard M.